Columbia concentration camp: Development

 Originally called Strafgefängnis Tempelhofer Feld the building, which contained 134 cells, 10 interrogation rooms and a guardroom, had been built as a military police station but fell empty in 1929.
-However as soon as the Nazi Party came to power the building, which by then was known as Columbia-Haus, was made into a prison, with 400 inmates held by September 1933.
+However, as soon as the Nazi Party came to power, the building, by then known as Columbia-Haus, was made into a prison, with 400 inmates held by September 1933.

 The prison, initially staffed by both Schutzstaffel and Sturmabteilung members, was largely unregulated until 1934 when it was placed under the command of Walter Gerlach and his adjutant Arthur Liebehenschel.
-Run as a prison by the Gestapo, it was notorious in the city for the torture meted out to its detainees, most of whom were Communists, Social Democrats, or Jews.
-Alongside these however the rightist Max Naumann also spent time as an inmate.
+Run as a prison by the Gestapo, it was notorious in the city for the torture meted out to its detainees, most of whom were Communists, Social Democrats, or Jews, including the rightist Max Naumann who spent time as an inmate.

 From 27 December 1934 the prison was administrated by the Concentration Camps Inspectorate.
 On 8 January 1935 Reinhard Heydrich announced that Konzentrationslager Columbia was to be adopted as the official name, in preference to Columbia-Haus.